 - If your primary concern is grammar and mechanics, we are happy to read a short portion of your thesis focusing on those issues.
 Based on our reading of that portion of your theses, we can then recommend strategies for how you can revise and copy edit the rest of your thesis.

-Locating a proofreader:
+Locating a copy editor:

 Currently, the Writing Commons does not provide copy editing or proofreading services.
 If you are interested in having your thesis or dissertation edited or proofread for errors before you file with the Wallace Library, you will need to locate an editor and pay for this resource.
-We recommend that you consider the following before hiring an editor or proofreader: